 Ensure that the encrypted communications protocol is turned on

 The nature of email communications is insecure since emails run over an unencrypted Simple Mail Transfer Protocol.
-As such, a sent email message may go through several SMTP relay serves before it reaches the intended recipient.
+As such, a sent email message may go through several SMTP relay servers before it reaches the intended recipient.
 However, since the messages are unencrypted, the content may be compromised if they go through a malicious relay server.
-Employing the use of Transport Level Security (TLS) encrypts all email messages and protects them from unauthorized access.
+Employing Transport Level Security (TLS) encrypts all email messages and protects them from unauthorized access.

 I am a cyber security professional with a passion for delivering proactive strategies for day to day operational challenges.
 I am excited to be working with leading cyber security teams and professionals on projects that involve machine learning & AI solutions to solve the cyberspace menace and cut through inefficiency that plague today’s business environments.